 New Advisor Day

-New Advisor Day, which was February 18, marked the freshmen’s transition to a new advisor in their major.
+New Advisor Day marks the freshmen’s transition to a new advisor in their major.
 At the event, students had the opportunity to connect with their major department and meet their advisor.
 Undecided freshmen had the opportunity to explore one major of interest.
 Undecided students are advised by an ARC staff member until they declare a major.

 My Student Still Does Not Know Her Advisor

 If students still have questions about who their advisor is, please direct them to the Student Portal on my.bellarmine.edu.
 Current advisors are listed for each student.
-Students are responsible for familiarizing themselves with their advisors—students should outline their goals and concerns.
-In addition, ARC staff are available to assist students who have difficulty making contact with an advisor.
+Students are responsible for familiarizing themselves with their advisors.
+In addition, ARC advisors are available to assist students who have questions about making contact with their assigned advisors.

 Meeting with an advisor for the first time can be intimidating or confusing to some students.
 Amy Siegel, Sophomore Advising Specialist, shared seven tips for meeting with an advisor for the first time, which she encourages you to pass along to your students.